teksingozde/MechaCar_Statistical_Analysis/README.md

 <img width="478" alt="image" src="https://user-images.githubusercontent.com/26927158/210928087-24602ece-45bf-4617-82fc-7f9b90e4034a.png">
 The Tukey test plot gives us information about the lot that made the difference.
 As can be seen, the difference is largely due to the lot3 group.

+## Summary
+MechaCar needs to have a better segment in order to be compared with existing vehicles.
+MechaCar should be compared with many other vehicles regardless of its type, and it would be much more accurate to decide on fuel cost savings in that way.

+Some criteria have been determined for the test and these criteria are; includes purchase cost, fuel efficiency, maintenance cost and safety rating.
+For the purposes of this study, the degree of security was chosen as an example.
+It is necessary to prioritize the design reliability of MechaCar.
+It should be shown what level MechaCar is compared to many other competing vehicles.

+As a result of the general analysis, it has been clearly determined that MechaCar has an average level of security and is as reliable as the competitor.

+It has been proven to be reliable in line with the t values that emerge between MechaCar safety ratings and competitor safety values.
+This means that as a result of the researches, the average security level of MechaCar is stronger than its rival.